RTBHOUSE/google_groups_auth/README.md

 Apache auth based on google groups. (works with mod_auth_openidc : https://github.com/zmartzone/mod_auth_openidc)

 google_groups_auth.py grant access only to defined google groups members.
-Header googlegroup contain list of all user groups (base64).
+Header googlegroups contain list of all user groups (base64).
 It is usefull for additional authorization on the app side.